Stronger Than Ever: Liv Athletes' Perspectives from Their 40s

 Sandra: I think the fact that I got into mountain biking well before I even considered racing is one of the reasons I've managed to stay motivated to race for such a long time.
 Mountain biking was a hobby first and I just love riding for the sake of riding.
 Plus, the racing scene has very much become my community; my friends and teammates on the competitive scene are people I just really love spending time with.

-Crystal Anthony is an endurance, XC and enduro mountain bike, cyclocross and gravel racer.
-She has represented the US at the Cyclocross World Championships three times.
+Crystal Anthony is an endurance and XC mountain bike, cyclocross and gravel racer.
+She has represented the US at the Cyclocross World Championships three times, has been on the podium twice at Marathon Mountain Bike National Championships, and was selected for the Lifetime Grand Prix series in 2022.

 How, if at all, has your training changed over the years?